wp-plugins/double-opt-in-for-download/README.txt

 == Screenshots ==

-1. This is a screen shot of the registration forms, both page/post and widget.
+1. This is a screen shot of the registration forms, both page/post and widget in the 2015 theme.

-2. This is a screen shot of the thank you message after a user registers.
+2. This is a screen shot of the thank you message after a user registers in the 2015 theme.

 3. This is a screen shot of the admin options.